Entering Into A New Dimension:

 Arts and Crafts in the Era of Artificial Intelligence

 We are living in a world shaped by the faith of believers.
 The World of Yonah, the dove is a collection of my vision, dreams and inspirations.
-Like the birds in the sky I will always be with you in the days of Yonah.

 Inspiration Behind the Artwork